tlewowski/zurvan/README.md

 It takes an optional configuration object as parameter, which takes precedence over global configuration.
 Details of configuration options are described in <a href="doc/configuration.md">configuration documentation</a>.

-Resolution value is `undefined` and rejection `Error` with proper message.
+Resolution value is `undefined` and rejection value is `Error` with proper message.

+If the configuration is incompatible or required fields are not filled in, `.interceptTimers()` will throw an error with proper message.
+Invalid configuration has priority over timers already being intercepted, i.e., if timers are already intercepted _and_ configuration is invalid, error about invalid configuration will be thrown.

 #### `zurvan.releaseTimers()`